-If you like your steaks with more flavor than just salt and pepper, you can add some other spices as well like garlic powder, paprika, or cumin powder.
+If you like your steaks with more flavor than just salt and pepper, add spices like garlic powder, paprika, or cumin powder.

 Step 3: Vacuum Seal the Steak

-Put the steak in the bag, along with any seasonings or marinades that you want to use.
-Then remove air from the bag and seal using your vacuum sealer.
+Put the steak in the bag, along with any seasonings or marinades you want.
+Then, remove air from the bag and seal using your vacuum sealer.

-You can also use a regular zip-top freezer bag and water displacement method to remove all of the air from inside the bag by pushing it out through one corner of the bag, but this won’t be as effective as a vacuum sealer.
+You can also use a regular zip-top freezer bag and water displacement method to remove all the air by pushing it out through one corner of the bag, but this won’t be as effective as a vacuum sealer.

 Step 4: Set the Sous Vide Machine

-Before you start cooking, make sure your sous vide machine is ready for action.
+Before you start cooking, ensure your sous vide machine is ready for action.
 There are a few things you need to do before placing anything in your water bath:

-If you’re using a sous vide machine that has a built-in water bath, fill it with water and bring it to a boil.
+If you’re using a sous vide machine with a built-in water bath, fill it with water and bring it to a boil.
 Set temperature of the water to136°F.

 Place Steak in Bath.
-Carefully drop the steak into the bath, making sure that it is completely submerged.
+Carefully drop the steak into the bath, ensuring it is completely submerged.

 Step 5: Set the Timer and Go

 Set the timer of the sous vide machine for 2 hours and step away from the kitchen.
-The goal here is to cook steak until it’s medium rare; around 136°F but if you want well-done meat then increase the temperature accordingly.
+The goal here is to cook steak until it’s medium rare, around 136°F, but if you want well-done meat, increase the temperature accordingly.

 Step 6: Sear The Steak